eileenalden/screenlocal-app/replit.md

 - June 14, 2025.
 Implemented multi-select filtering for crew departments (Production, Camera, Grip & Electric, Art, Wardrobe, Hair & Makeup, Sound, Post-Production) and union status
 - June 14, 2025.
 Integrated AI search directly with category carousel to create unified mental model - users can either browse cards or use AI search on the same content
 - June 14, 2025.
 Added contextual messaging "Can't find what you need browsing?
 Let AI help you find the perfect match from these categories" to connect the two interaction modes
+- June 14, 2025.
+Removed metrics row (0+ stats) from home page for cleaner user experience flow
+- June 14, 2025.
+Moved "Get Started" CTA to dedicated orange section with login link for existing users below it
 ```

 ## User Preferences